U.S. resilient, Europe debt woes touch Asia

-News on Thursday of a fall in U.S. employment claims to a 3-1/2-year low and a stronger-than-expected rise in regional factory activity added to the sense of increased momentum.

-But the United States is still far from immune and Europe's debt crisis is expected to drag on the world's largest economy in 2012, at the very least.
+Even so, overall factory data in the United States on Thursday was mixed as industrial output declined in November for the first time in seven months.
+As a whole, the day's data pointed to a U.S. economy that is improving but not off to the races.

+U.S. weekly claims for jobless benefits fell to a 3-1/2-year low on Thursday, and factory activity in much of the country's Northeast picked up this month, suggesting an emerging divide from gloomy economic trends in Europe and Asia.

-A string of largely better-than-expected data in recent weeks has surprised investors about the ability of the United States to weather the sovereign debt crisis in Europe, which is starting to crimp growth in emerging trade partners such as China.
+The better-than-expected U.S. data boosted optimism the economy has momentum heading into the new year and was further evidence it is, so far, weathering the festering sovereign debt crisis in Europe, which is starting to crimp growth in emerging trade partners like China.

-"The data is all very in line with a modestly improving overall economy here in the United States," said Peter Kenny, managing director at Knight Capital in Jersey City, New Jersey.

-"Stability in the U.S. economy is going to be a vital part of stabilizing global GDP.
-This comes at a very good time."

-Also cheering investors, two factory surveys for the U.S. Northeast showed growth accelerated as new orders improved, and manufacturers were more optimistic about the months ahead.
+As well, two factory activity surveys for the U.S. Northeast showed growth accelerated as new orders improved, and manufacturers were more optimistic about the months ahead.

 While the pace of decline in the euro zone's business economy unexpectedly slowed in December, surveys earlier on Thursday confirmed the region is almost certainly stuck in recession.

-That leaves the United States as perhaps the only major Western power currently making a significant contribution to global economic growth, though it remains uncertain if the United States can expand on its own.
+That leaves the United States as perhaps the only major Western power currently making a significant contribution to global economic growth.

-Indeed, the head of the International Monetary Fund said the world economic outlook is "quite gloomy" and will require action by all countries, starting with those in Europe, to head off an escalating crisis that carries risks of a global depression.

-"There is no economy in the world, whether low-income countries, emerging markets, middle-income countries or super-advanced economies that will be immune to the crisis that we see not only unfolding but escalating," Christine Lagarde said.
+"It seems the U.S. economy is continuing to improve and is finishing the year on a very strong note," said Alex Hoder, economic analyst at FTN Financial in New York.

 The Philadelphia Federal Reserve Bank said its business activity index jumped to 10.3 from 3.6 the previous month, rising to its highest level since April.
 The survey covers factories in eastern Pennsylvania, southern New Jersey and Delaware, while the Empire State data covers New York state.